kounkou/kounkou.github.io/_posts/2019-06-22-multithreading-with-python.md

 ## Introduction

-I have been talking to a colleague about multithreading in Python recently, but didn't realize the subtle traps of using multithreading the Python...
+I have been talking to a colleague about multithreading in Python recently, but didn't realize the subtle traps of using multithreading with Python...
 To save the face, I decided to really deep dive into Python multithreading and try as hard as I can to understand what this Python feature really is without any assumptions from my c++ background.
 Multi-threading is the art for decoupling sequentially independent tasks.
 In this post, I will focus on 2 of the possibilities offered by Python to perform multithreading computations.
 The first one is the basics module threading.